Most traditional teachings of this parable have one thing in common: they ignore or excuse away the main point and the moral of the story.

 This is what people want to explain away or ignore.
 It is why Jesus told the story.
 You must forgive your brother because if you don't, the Father will take back His forgiveness of you.

-The thought that immediately comes to mind is that if God takes back His forgiveness, this person will go to hell.
+The thought that immediately comes to mind is that if God takes back His forgiveness, this person will go to hell when he dies.
 Jesus did not say that.
 Don't add to Jesus' words.
 It is possible for God to take back His forgiveness but still take that person to heaven.

 He takes back His forgiveness so that He can call in the torturers.